 The Caledonian Sleeper is a night train connecting London with different Scottish cities.
 Passengers can choose between comfortable sleeper compartments and more affordable seating options.
 The network includes the Lowlander to Glasgow and Edinburgh as well as the Highlander, which travels to the far north of Scotland to Aberdeen, Inverness, and Fort William.

-The sleeper cars offer three comfort categories: Classic Room with two bunk beds and a washbasin, Club Room with private bathroom and shower, and the luxurious Caledonian Double with a double bed and private bathroom.
-In addition, seating cars are available for budget-conscious travelers.
+The train offers three types of sleeper compartments: Classic Room (entry-level with bunk beds and washbasin), Club Room (like Classic, but with private toilet and shower) and Caledonian Double (luxury class with double bed and private bathroom).
+For those who want to travel at lower cost, seating cars are also available.

 Yes, the Club Car is a full-service restaurant car.
 You can dine there in the evening and have breakfast in the morning.
 Choices range from snacks to the traditional Scottish breakfast with eggs, bacon, baked beans, haggis, and black pudding.
 Club Room and Caledonian Double passengers have priority access when space is limited.